 DWG membership is open to ERCOT, Transmission Service Providers (TSPs), and Texas Reliability Entity (TRE).

-EachERCOT area, as defined in the dynamic study base cases, shall have at least one designated Dynamics Working Group (DWG) member.
+Each NERC Transmission Planner within the ERCOT footprint and each ERCOT TSP with an assigned area in the SSWG and DWG base cases, shall have at least one designated Dynamics Working Group (DWG) member.
 The designated DWG member(s) shall be an employee(s) of an ERCOT Registered TSP.
 A Designated Agent of a DWG member may represent the DWG member but is not a DWG member itself.
 All Designated Agents, must follow data sharing rules as outlined in Section 2.5.
-Designated Agents are permitted on the DWG email exploder list at the discretion of the sponsoring DWG member under the stipulation that a NDA is in place with both the sponsoring DWG member and ERCOT.
-It is the responsibility of the sponsoring DWG member to inform ERCOT of Designated Agents that no longer represent them and to have them removed from the email exploder list.
+Designated Agents are permitted on the DWG email exploder list at the discretion of the sponsoring DWG member under the stipulation that a Non-Disclosure Agreement (NDA) is in place with the sponsoring DWG member and proper notification has been provided to ERCOT.
+It is the responsibility of the sponsoring DWG member to inform ERCOT of Designated Agents acting on their behalf.
+It is also the responsibility of the sponsoring DWG member to inform ERCOT of Designated Agents that no longer represent them and to have them removed from the email exploder list.
 Participating Designated Agents shall be reviewed annually by DWG.

 DWG members and any Designated Agents shall be identified in the DWG roster, and the roster will be updated as needed by DWG.
+DWG shall notify ROS (in the monthly report) of any TSPs that are required to have a designated DWG member but do not have a DWG representative identified on the DWG roster.

-Each January, the DWG will nominate a Chair and Vice-Chair to be approved by the Reliability and Operating Subcommittee (ROS).
+Each January, the DWG will nominate a Chair and Vice-Chair to be approved by the ROS.

 Duties of Chair and Vice-Chair

-The Chair will coordinate the activities of the DWG and represent the DWG at the ROS Meetings and other working group meetings as required.
+The Chair will coordinate the activities of the DWG and represent the DWG at the ROS meetings and other working group meetings as required.

-The Vice-Chair will support the Chair and fulfill the duties of the Chair in the absence of the Chair.
+The Vice Chair will support the Chair and fulfill the duties of the Chair in the absence of the Chair.

 Meetings

 The DWG will meet at least quarterly.
 DWG meetings are closed meetings.
-DWG members and Designated Agents of DWG members can attend.
-If a Designated Agent is not on the DWG roster, the sponsoring DWG member will inform ERCOT and the DWG chair and vice chair of the name of the Agent attending one week prior to the meeting.
+DWG members and Designated Agents of DWG members may attend.
+If a Designated Agent is not on the DWG roster, the sponsoring DWG member will inform ERCOT and the DWG Chair and Vice Chair of the name of the Agent attending one week prior to the meeting.

-The Chair may coordinate additional meetings as needed to facilities the activities of the DWG.
-The Vice Chair will track attendance and write meeting minutes for in person meetings.
+The Chair may coordinate additional meetings as needed to facilitate the activities of the DWG.
+The Vice Chair will track attendance and document meeting minutes for in-person meetings.

 Agendas and meeting schedules will be published at least two weeks prior to the meeting.
 The minutes of each meeting will be distributed to DWG members.